Southern Thailand insurgency: Main incidents after the 2001 insurgency upsurge

 Attacks after 2001 concentrated on installations of the police and military.
 Schools and other symbols of Thai authority in the region have been subject to arson and bombing as well.
 Local police officers of all ranks and government officials were the primary targets of seemingly random assassinations, with 19 policemen killed and 50 incidents related to the insurgency in the three provinces of Pattani, Yala, and Narathiwat by the end of 2001.
 School teachers have been a prime target.
 The BRN-C, through its Pejuang Kemerdekaan Patani paramilitary wing, has been the main group behind the murder of 157 teachers in the Southern Border Provinces between 2004 and 2013.

 In 2006, NBC wrote: "A massive security presence in the region has failed to stem almost daily violence, usually involving drive-by shootings or small bombings.
 When the insurgents make a show of strength—generally at least every few months—they have eschewed large-scale attacks, preferring well-coordinated pinprick assaults at many locations while avoiding direct clashes with security forces."

 Two bombs were detonated consecutively at the Big C shopping mall in Mueang Pattani District on 9 May 2017 at peak hour.
 56 people were wounded, including young children.
+Also at the same year, a group called "Pattani mujahideen" officially pledged allegiance to the Islamic State.

+In 2022, Islamic State officially marked their first full presence in Southern Thailand, marking a dangerous upgrade from localised into now a globalised jihadist movement, with media outlet called Al-Nibras News propagating IS propaganda.
+In 2025, IS-inspired militants launched a major attack on a police convoy, killing one police officer.